-- This publication is for younger people with dementia those who are under 65. - It includes information that people with dementia and their families found helpful around the time of diagnosis.
-Accompanying video clips are available online at www.alzscot.org and there is a DVD in the back of this booklet. - There is life after a diagnosis of dementia it just might mean you have to make adjustments. - You are not alone there are many people who can, and will, help you according to your individual and cultural needs.
+- This publication is for younger people with dementia - those who are under 65. - It includes information that people with dementia and their families found helpful around the time of diagnosis. - There is a DVD at the back of this booklet. - There is life after a diagnosis of dementia it just might mean you have to make adjustments. - You are not alone there are many people who can, and will, help you according to your individual and cultural needs.

 'Before I used to be frightened about the future - now I just take every day as it comes.
 It's not the end of the world there's life after dementia.'
-Person with dementia